Kurt Otto Friedrichs

-Kurt Otto Friedrichs (September 28, 1901 – December 31, 1982) was a noted German-American mathematician.
+Kurt Otto Friedrichs (September 28, 1901 – December 31, 1982) was a German-American mathematician.
 He was the co-founder of the Courant Institute at New York University, and a recipient of the National Medal of Science.

 Biography

 Friedrichs was born in Kiel, Schleswig-Holstein on September 28, 1901.
 His family soon moved to Düsseldorf, where he grew up.
 He attended several different universities in Germany studying the philosophical works of Heidegger and Husserl, but finally decided that mathematics was his real calling.
 During the 1920s, Friedrichs pursued this field in Göttingen, which had a renowned Mathematical Institute under the direction of Richard Courant.
 Courant became a close colleague and lifelong friend of Friedrichs.

 In 1931, Friedrichs became a full professor of mathematics at the Technische Hochschule in Braunschweig.
 In early February 1933, a few days after Hitler became the Chancellor of Germany, Friedrichs met and immediately fell in love with a young Jewish student, Nellie Bruell.
 Their relationship became increasingly challenging and difficult because of the anti-Semitic Nuremberg Laws of Hitler's government.
 In 1937, both Friedrichs and Nellie Bruell managed to emigrate separately to New York City where they finally married.
 Their long and very happy marriage produced five children.

 Courant had left Germany in 1933 and had founded an institute for graduate studies in mathematics at New York University.
 Friedrichs joined him when he arrived in 1937 and remained there for forty years.
 He was instrumental in the development of the Courant Institute of Mathematical Sciences, which eventually became one of the most distinguished research institutes for applied mathematics in the world.
 Friedrichs died in New Rochelle, New York on December 31, 1982.